Stijnjans2001/Web_application/README.md

-# Mobile application
+# Web application

-<p align="center">Choose a topic and create a thoroughly tested mobile app that functions on both Android devices and as a Progressive Web App (PWA).
-Utilize the Ionic framework with Angular, and publish it as an Android app using Capacitor.
-Ensure an adaptive UI that adjusts to both iOS and Android.</p>
+<p align="center">You work out a project individually for the web applications course.
+In the project, you design and develop a web application.
+You choose the subject and the purpose of the application.</p>